Do You Need Wildfire Insurance

 Other structures coverage

 Other structures coverage offers financial help to rebuild or replace any detached garages, shreds, fences, and pool houses that were destroyed by wildfires on your property.
 This coverage is somewhat the same as dwelling coverage.
-For any detached structures, ensure you give adequate coverage for remodeling any detached structures like gazebos or garages that are on your property during a wildfire.
+For any detached structures, ensure you gave adequate coverage for remodeling any detached structures like gazebos or garages that are on your property during a wildfire.
 Generally, 10% of your total dwelling limit is covered by other structures.

 Personal property coverage